 - Later, those fleeting flutters will become full-on kicks, rolls, pokes, and jabs that may sometimes be uncomfortable.

 You will probably notice the faint fetal movements more easily when you are at rest or after eating.
+Fetal movement will vary by trimester.
 Most of your baby's early movements might be more jerky than smooth.
 By 28 weeks through the third trimester, the smoother, coordinated movements become more common as the nervous system and muscles develop.

 Your baby starts to move in the first trimester by the seventh to eighth week of pregnancy.
 Although you can't feel the movements that early, your doctor might see them on ultrasound.

 It is interesting to imagine your baby's journey through his development of movement.
-From a review by the Handbook of Brain and Behavior in Human Development (pages 416 to 418):
+From a review by the Handbook of Brain and Behavior in Human Development:

-- It starts with your embryo being able to bend his head sideways at 7 to 8 weeks.
+- It starts with your embryo being able to bend their head sideways at 7 to 8 weeks.

 - Generalized whole body movements, including back arches and startles, follow at 9 to 10 weeks.